 I became involved in the governors as I wanted to understand and contribute to the school that educates my children.
 Outside of my interest in the school, I work in healthcare.
 As my children have progressed through this school I have learnt and continue to develop an understanding of how it operates, and as a governor I feel I can listen to other parents and help to enable communication between the school and home.

-Karl Stark – Parent Governor
+Karl Stark – Vice Chair

 I have been a local resident all of my life and work locally as part of a neighbourhood policing team based in Christchurch.
 My daughter has been through the school, absolutely loved it and achieved so much in a short time, thanks to the teachers and staff and my son is currently attending.
 Because of this, I felt that I wanted to give something back to the school.
 The skills that I have learnt from my job will help me bring a lot to the role of governor, I have a friendly and laidback nature which I feel will also be a benefit.
 I am keen to learn as much as I can about the role of governor and will give 100% commitment to the role.